The Great Game (Sherlock): Plot

-The fourth message is a photograph of the River Thames, and no hostage calls; Sherlock and the police discover security guard Alex Woodbridge's body on the riverbank.
-Sherlock claims that Woodbridge was strangled by an assassin called the "Golem" using his bare hands.
-After tracing Woodbridge's interest in astronomy, Sherlock deduces that the guard had uncovered a forged Johannes Vermeer painting about to be exhibited.
-While Sherlock examines the painting, a child hostage calls: Sherlock has ten seconds to prove the forgery.
-He spots a supernova in the painting that post-dates Vermeer, thus stopping the bomb.
-The museum curator confesses the forgery and outs her accomplice: a man named "Moriarty".
+The fourth message is a photograph of the River Thames, but no hostage calls.
+Sherlock and the police discover security guard Alex Woodbridge's body on the riverbank.
+Sherlock claims that Woodbridge was strangled by an assassin called the "Golem".
+He also deduces that Woodbridge worked at a local art gallery that is preparing to display an allegedly "lost" Johannes Vermeer painting.
+Watson visits Woodbridge's flat and finds he was interested in astronomy but not art.
+Sherlock deduces that the Vermeer painting is a forgery, and that Woodbridge's discovery of it was why he was killed.
+The hostage calls and Sherlock gives his answer but the hostage, a child, begins counting down.
+Sherlock, realizing he must prove it, spots a supernova in the painting that actually appeared 200 years after Vermeer, thus saving the child.
+The museum curator confesses setting up the forgery and outs her accomplice: a man named "Moriarty".

-Watson investigates West's death and Sherlock discovers it as the fifth mystery.
-They track down Joe Harrison, West's potential brother-in-law, who admits to stealing the flash drive and accidentally killing West in an argument; unable to sell it, Harrison keeps the drive.
-Instead of luring Moriarty with the device, Watson arrives as the fifth hostage, wearing an explosive vest.
-Moriarty appears and leaves after a brief interaction with Sherlock and Watson.
-However, as Sherlock takes off Watson's vest, Moriarty returns (having changed his mind) with multiple snipers aiming at Sherlock and Watson.
-Sherlock then aims his handgun at the explosive vest, intending mutual assured destruction.
+Watson investigates West's death, and he and Sherlock track down Joe Harrison, the brother of West's fiancée, who admits to stealing the flash drive and accidentally killing West in an argument.
+Unable to sell it, Harrison kept the drive and gives it to Sherlock.
+Realizing that West's death and the missing flash drive were the fifth mystery, Sherlock texts the bomber, offering to turn over the device.
+But at the meeting place, it is Watson who arrives as the fifth hostage, wearing an explosive vest.
+Moriarty – who'd been seen earlier as Molly's new boyfriend Jim – appears and introduces himself as "a specialist, just like you."
+After taunting and threatening Sherlock, Moriarty leaves but returns after Sherlock removes Watson's vest.
+With multiple snipers aiming at Sherlock and Watson.
+Sherlock aims his handgun at the explosive vest, intending mutual assured destruction.